DakotaLarson/ChronoTab/README.md

-# ChronoTab: A Chromium Extension
+# ChronoTab: The New Tab Clock
-Render a modern timepiece on the new tab page
+The best timepiece for the new tab page